windyashes/redux-feedback-form/INSTRUCTIONS.md

 The input used to collect the scores/feedback on each page needs a `data-testid="input"`

+The tests expect the app to load at the feeling step.
+This likely means your client side `/` route is the feeling step.
+Having a `Welcome` page into the mix will break the tests.

 Each step of the process needs to have the appropriate label.
 So if you are on the feeling step, the text of `feeling` must be on the page someplace.
-Same for all views: feeling, understanding, support, comments, review, thank you
+Same for all views: feeling, understanding, support, comments, review, thank you.
+This helps the tests know what step of the form we are on.

 ## STRETCH GOALS